sgmenon/abbreviations-slack-app/README.md

 Now visit `localhost:5000`

-## 3. Viewing the app with the emulated Firestore db
+## 3. Viewing the website with the emulated Firestore db

 ### 3.1 Create credentials for serving locally without `firebase serve`